minimapletinytools/smarties/README.md

     SimpleUtility (\(sc, _) -> (sum . map f $ sc) / (fromIntegral $ length sc))
 ```

 Next we create several NodeSequences which will be the building blocks for our behavior tree.
+Smarties contains 4 helpers to facilitate making nodes: *Action*, *Condition*, *Perception* and *Utility*.
+Each helper has several constructors that represent subsets of a behavior tree operation.
+You can also use monadic syntax to create NodeSequences.
+There's a little more boiler plate and the syntax is a little more human readable.

 ```haskell
 studentTree :: (RandomGen g) => NodeSequence g SchoolTreeState ActionType Float